denoland/fresh_charts/README.md

 used to inline a chart on a page, and the `renderChart()` function which can be used to respond in a handler with an SVG image.

-For client side rendering there is also a JSX/TSX component `Chart` as well as a custom hook `useChart`, which offers more flexibilty and control.
+For client side rendering there is also a JSX/TSX island component `Chart`.

 ### [SSR] Inline chart example